-Fox 2 News is reporting that a Washington University student has died from complications of meningococcal disease.
+Fox 2 News is reporting that a student has died from complications of meningococcal disease.

 Emily Benatar passed away at Barnes-Jewish Hospital Wednesday morning.
 Benatar was a first-year student from California attending the College of Arts & Sciences.

-As Patch previously reported, Benatar's case was reported to public health officials April 20.
+As Patch previously reported, Benatar's case officials April 20.